admindatahandbook/book/testing/index.md

 [^diffpriv16]: Figure \@ref(fig:dpfig2) is reproduced from @wood_differential_2018.

-[^diffpriv17]: This insight follows from a series of papers demonstrating privacy breach enabled by leakages of information resulting from decisions made by the computation.
+[^diffpriv17]: This insight follows from a series of papers demonstrating privacy breaches enabled by leakages of information resulting from decisions made by the computation.
 See, for example, @KenthapadiMN13.
 For a general discussion of the advantages of formal privacy models over ad hoc privacy techniques, see @gutwirth_precautionary_2016.

 [^diffpriv18]:  One might object that the student's GPA is not traceable back to that student unless an observer knows how the statistic was produced.
 However, a basic principle of modern cryptography (known as Kerckhoffs' principle) is that a system is not secure if its security depends on its inner workings being a secret.
 In this context, it is assumed that the algorithm behind a statistical analysis is public (or could potentially become public).